 Receiving a kidney transplant can be life-changing for people with end stage renal disease (ESRD).
-Though not a cure, the benefits of transplantation as an alternative to dialysis are significant.
+Though not a cure, the potential benefits of transplantation as an alternative to dialysis are significant.
 A longer-lasting treatment, more time and energy, and potential for improved health all make receiving a kidney transplant a viable option for many patients.
 Consult with your doctor about your specific options.

 Here are five reasons why a kidney transplant should be considered as a treatment option:

 On average, transplant recipients who receive a kidney before ever going on dialysis live 10 to 15 years longer compared to people currently on dialysis.
 Because dialysis may cause health issues in some people, it is better to receive a transplant as soon as possible.

 People on dialysis should follow a diet limiting phosphorus, sodium, potassium and protein.
 In addition, they should monitor their fluid intake so as not to go over their daily limit of what their kidneys can handle and flush out of their bodies.
-While there are still some dietary constraints, people who receive a kidney transplant have a less restricted diet, no fluid regulations and more energy.
+While there are still some dietary constraints, people who receive a kidney transplant typically have a less restricted diet, no fluid regulations and more energy.

 Whatever you like!
 People who have received a kidney transplant often feel well enough to spend more time with their loved ones, participate in hobbies they enjoy and travel.
-They are also more likely to be employed compared to people on dialysis.
+They are also more likely to continue working compared to people on dialysis.

 Once the transplant process is complete and the new kidney is fully functioning, kidney transplant recipients do not have to spend any time dialyzing.
 People with ESRD who receive in-center hemodialysis (HD)dialyze an average of 12 to 15 hours a week.
 Those hours do not include traveling to and from dialysis centers.
 Reclaiming that time can help you get the most out of life.